 Total Rewards is the Ceasers Entertainment Reward Scheme and works pretty much the same as M-Life only for CET properties.

 Which to get?

 This largely depends on where you are staying and where you plan to shop, eat, and play.
-Definitely sign up to the reward scheme for the Casino you are planning on staying in.
-So if you are in an MGM Get the M-life card and if you are Staying in a Ceasers Property Get Total Rewards card.
-Really Signing up for a Reward scheme is free and as far as we are concerned has very little downside so we advise just signing up for both.
+Definitely sign up for the reward scheme for the Casino you are planning on staying in.
+So if you are in an MGM Property, Get the M-life card, and if you are Staying in a Ceasers Property get a Total Rewards card.
+Really Signing up for a Reward scheme is free and as far as we are concerned, it has very few downsides, so we advise just signing up for both.
 If you don’t use them, you have not really lost anything.

-Also, Remember if you are planning on Using MY Vegas, See Below you will NEED and M-Life account to redeem!
+Also, Remember if you are planning on using MY Vegas, See Below, you will NEED an M-Life account to redeem!

 M-Life Hotels/ Casinos

 - The Signature at MGM Grand

 - New York-New York

 - Caesars Palace